What is Bikers Against Child Abuse (B.A.C.A.) Inc.?

 How did B.A.C.A. start?

 B.A.C.A. started as an idea to help one wounded child.
 This child was eight years old at the time, and was so frightened of his perpetrators that he would not leave his residence.
-Chief, having had kind and loving experiences with bikers in his youth was moved to include this boy in his biker circle.
+Our founder, having had kind and loving experiences with bikers in his youth was moved to include this boy in his biker circle.
 Within weeks, this boy was seen all over town riding his bike and playing with other children.
 The idea to rally the biker community in defense and in support of children was actualized in 1995 when the first ride was held to visit wounded children and bring them into the biker family- that first ride had twenty seven bikes present.
 From there it was only a matter of time before the word spread quickly about what was happening in Utah.
 Shortly after forming the first chapter in Utah, another chapter was formed in Utah, then Oklahoma, Missouri, and Texas, and the rest is part of the B.A.C.A. history.
 What was started as an idea was actualized by the dedicated and heartfelt love of bikers across the country.